RoyManor1/shopify-dashboard/README.md

 ---

-### 5️⃣ Top 10 Technologies Used by Shopify Stores
+### 5️ Top 10 Technologies Used by Shopify Stores

-Ranks the most common technologies in Shopify stacks — including payment processors, analytics, and CDNs.
+Ranks the most common technologies in Shopify stacks, including payment processors, analytics, and CDNs.

 ![Top 10 Technologies](Top10Technologies.png)